awsdocs/aws-support-user-guide/doc_source/Welcome.md

 + Add communications and file attachments to your cases, and add the email recipients for case correspondence\.
 + Resolve your cases\.

 The AWS Support API supports CloudTrail logging for support case management operations\.
-For more information, see [Logging AWS Support API Calls with AWS CloudTrail](logging-using-cloudtrail.md)\.
+For more information, see [Logging AWS Support API calls with AWS CloudTrail](logging-using-cloudtrail.md)\.

-For example Java code that demonstrates how to manage the entire life cycle of an AWS Support case, see [Programming an AWS Support Case](Case_Life_Cycle.md)\.
+For example Java code that demonstrates how to manage the entire life cycle of an AWS Support case, see [Programming an AWS Support case](Case_Life_Cycle.md)\.

 ## Trusted Advisor<a name="trustedadvisorsection"></a>